muqsith/react-wiktionary/README.md

 ```sh
 $ java -version
 ```
 - [Maven 3](https://maven.apache.org/download.cgi) this also need to be on your path.
-The installation is very simple you need to download the .zip or .tar.gz extract it at certain folder, create an envionment variable MVN_HOME with value of the location of that folder and then to your path add the bin directory present in the folder.
+The installation is very simple you need to download the .zip or .tar.gz extract it at certain folder, create an envionment variable MVN_HOME with value of that folder location and then add the bin directory present in that folder to your path.
 Just check if it is working by executing below command.
 ```sh
 $ mvn --version
 ```
 - [Node.js](https://nodejs.org/en/) make sure both node and npm are your path.
-- [SQLite](https://sqlite.org/) the entire database including drivers comes in few kilobytes, once you download extract it to a particular folder and get it on your path.
-To check if it is working you need to download the SQLite dump (have explained in the below set-up part, just download and get it on your path).
+- [SQLite](https://sqlite.org/) the entire database application including drivers comes in few kilobytes, once you download extract it to a particular folder and get the folder on your path.
+To check if it is working you need to download the dictionary dump (have explained in the below set-up part).

 ### Steps to run this project
 - Clone this repository to your local.